lisr-pcx/on-board-tips/docs/regular_expressions.md

 ## Overview

 A **regular expression** (shortened as **regex** or **regexp**) is a sequence of characters that specifies a search pattern in text.
 Usually such patterns are used by string-search algorithms for:

-+ find and find-replace operations
+- find and find-replace operations
-+ input validation
+- input validation
-+ log analysis
+- log analysis

 Most programming languages support regex either natively or via libraries.

 A regex *pattern* matches a target *string*.
 The pattern is composed by a sequence of *atoms*.
 An atom is a single point within the regex pattern which it tries to match to the target string.

 A match is made, not when all the atoms of the string are matched, but rather when all the pattern atoms in the regex have matched.
 The idea is to make a small pattern of characters stand for a large number of possible strings, rather than compiling a large list of all the literal possibilities.

+A great portal to experiment is: [regex101, build, test, and debug regex](https://regex101.com/)

 ## Syntax